SJTU-YONGFU-RESEARCH-GRP/CIRDC/README.md

 ## Scripts for Data Collection

-The scripts for collecting CIRDC are located in the `scripts` folder.
+The scripts for collecting CIRDC are in the `scripts` folder.
 As the maximum number of entries returned in a single query is restricted to 10,000 in IEEE Xplore, the collection involves a two-stage process.
 The first stage is to collect the `publication number` of all the journals and conferences.
 The second stage is to collect the data based on the `publication number` on a year-by-year process.
 As the search results are returned on multiple pages, we handle each page sequentially.

 Follow the steps below to collect the data:
 1. Run `mkdir tmp`.